klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

    - Click the "Play again!" button.
    - You should be redirected to a new game page with a fresh board and keyboard.

+**Expected Behavior:**

+- The game should correctly determine when the player has won or lost.
+- Appropriate messages and options should be displayed based on the game status.
+- Starting a new game should reset the game state and allow the player to play again.

 If everything works as expected, congratulations!
 You've successfully implemented the game over logic in your Wordle clone.

----

 ## Next Steps

 In the next section, we'll focus on adding final touches to our game, such as:

 - **UI Enhancements:**
   - Adding animations for guess submissions.
   - Improving the overall styling and responsiveness.

 By continuing to refine your application, you'll enhance the user experience and solidify your understanding of state management and component interaction in React, similar to advanced techniques in Angular applications.

----

 ## Helpful Resources